VJL0/web103_unit4_project/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+I hate JavaScript.
+It didn't help me at all.
+I'm used to TypeScript giving me type checks and auto-completion.

 ## License